Batol-wag/DSA5106-Project/README.md

-# DSA5106 Project — RepVGG with Branch-Level Knowledge Distillation
+# DSA5106 Project — RepVGG: Evaluation, Reproduction, and Extension of VGG-Style ConvNets

 A reproduction and extension of **RepVGG on CIFAR-10**.